-After leaving the Rip Curl Pro competition site at nearby Peniche Supertubos, where long tubular waves meet white sand dunes and beach-goers sunbathe, the uneven cliffs and warning signs in Nazaré seem a lot more foreboding.
-A 16,000 feet deep canyon is responsible for the enormous size of the waves here; this unique ocean floor topography helping draw surfers, fans and photographers from across the world.
+After leaving the Rip Curl Pro competition site at nearby beach Peniche Supertubos, where long tubular waves meet white sand dunes and beach-goers sunbathe, the uneven cliffs and warning signs in Nazaré seem a lot more foreboding.
+A 16,000 feet deep canyon is responsible for the enormous size of the waves here; this unique ocean floor topography is attracting surfers, fans and photographers from across the world.

 “I’ve travelled a lot since I was 12 and have always told people about Portugal,” professional surfer Nic von Rupp says.
-“I used to have to explain that the country is in fact in Europe, and that it has these enormous waves.
+“I used to have to explain to Americans that the country is in fact in Europe for some reason, and that it has these enormous waves.
 But now everyone knows about the scene here, and wants to come to visit.”

 From the vantage point of the lighthouse, South African photographer Alan van Gysen is poised on a rocky outcrop, long lens trained on Grant “Twiggy” Baker.
 “Standing on the cliffs of Nazaré, overlooking the mighty North Atlantic, it is obvious why Praia do Norte is fast becoming one of the world’s premier big wave spots and a true testing ground for the world’s big wave elite,” van Gysen says.
 “With this gigantic playing field and uniquely focused bathymetry, the waves that break here are bigger and faster than any in Europe.”

-Heading down from the lighthouse to the adjacent boatyard we meet the world record holder Garrett McNamara.
+Heading down from the lighthouse to the adjacent boatyard we meet the world record holder Garrett McNamara, the man who surfed the biggest wave ever recorded at Nazaré.
 The 50-year-old clearly has a lot of respect for the younger von Rupp, who first came here aged 14 with his dad, determined to surf the waves.
-A look into von Rupp’s boatyard warehouse reveals that at this level you need more than just your dad – there’s an entire crew of people helping him tackle these waves, with at least two jet skis and an expensive safety team to take you out into the waves.
+A look into von Rupp’s boatyard warehouse reveals that at this level you need more than just your dad – there’s an entire crew of people helping him tackle these waves, with at least two jet skis and an expensive safety team to take you out into them.
 (Back in 2015 von Rupp paddled out into his first 50-foot wave, leaving the jet skis behind.
 At that “man versus nature” session there were only five surfers out on the waves).